browserengineering/book/book/forms.md

     def keypress(self, char):
         if self.focus:
             self.focus.attributes["value"] += char
+            self.render()
 ```

+Note that we call `render` because we've modified the web page.

-This hierarchical focus handling is an important pattern for combining
+Hierarchical focus handling is an important pattern for combining
 graphical widgets; in a real browser, where web pages can be embedded
 into one another with `iframe`s,[^iframes] the focus tree can be
 arbitrarily deep.